elementary-Inc/blog/_posts/2021/2021-02-03-hardware-improvements-coming-to-elementary-os.md

 </figcaption>
 </figure>

-While we were working on enabling firmware updates, we redesigned the _System Settings_ → _System_ area with a new tabbed layout and refreshed typography.
+While we were working on enabling firmware updates, we redesigned the _System Settings_ → _System_ area—formerly _System Settings_ → _About_—with a new tabbed layout and refreshed typography.
 The Operating System tab shows off a dynamic OS logo using the user's accent color and the default release wallpaper, with a better layout for OS links and actions.
 The Hardware tab pulls information from the system hardware as well as `/etc/oem.conf`, enabling OEMs to provide a high-resolution logo or product image, model-specific branding, and a link for their own website.
 We also improved the detection and display of certain hardware, especially GPUs and ARM processors.

 <figure class="half" markdown="1">
 ![OS info](/images/{{ page.slug }}/system-os.png){: width="856" height="556"}